kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/l7gateway.md

          type: ReplacePrefixMatch
          replacePrefixMatch: /new-prefix
    ```
-   - Request: `/old-prefix/path/to/resource`
-   - Redirects to: `/new-prefix` ❌ (suffix lost)
+   - This configuration will be rejected by the API with "InvalidLoadBalancerAction: The redirect configuration is not valid because it creates a loop." ❌

 **Recommendations:**

-- For path-only redirects with exact paths, use `ReplaceFullPath`
+- For path-only redirects, use `ReplaceFullPath` instead
-- To preserve path suffixes with prefix replacement, also modify `scheme`, `port`, or `hostname`
+- To use `ReplacePrefixMatch`, you must also modify `scheme`, `port`, or `hostname`

+**Important**: If one HTTPRoute rule has an invalid redirect configuration (e.g., path-only redirect with `ReplacePrefixMatch` that cause redirect loop), the controller will fail to create that listener rule and stop processing subsequent rules in the same HTTPRoute.
+This means valid rules with lower precedence (shorter paths, later in the route) will not be created.

 #### Examples